oguzkarademir/Module-Project-Acme-Web-Design/development-strategy.md

 ## 3. Footer

-> Create the footer of the acme-web-design project with semantic layout
+> A user can see the footer and copyright

 ### Repo

-- Work with a branch named 'footer'
+- This user story was developed on a branch called `footer`

 ### HTML

-- Create a footer using 'footer' tag
+- Create a footer using footer tag

 ### CSS